Seokguram Grotto, South Korea

 If you are planning to drive in South Korea, see information on driving abroad and read the Korea Tourism Organization’s driving in Korea guidance.
 The guide lists driving regulations and other legal requirements you need to be aware of.

 You’ll need to have both the 1949 international driving permit (IDP) and your UK driving licence with you in the car when you drive in South Korea.
 You cannot buy an IDP outside the UK, so get one before you travel.
-You can buy an IDP in person from some UK post offices – find your nearest post office branch that offers this service.

 The police take the position that car and motorbike drivers are at fault in accidents involving cyclists or pedestrians.
 If you injure someone in an accident, you are likely to face criminal charges and heavy penalties, even if guilt is not proved.